Jule Niemeier: 2023: WTA 1000 debut & third round, Hamburg quarterfinal

-2024: US Open third round
+2024–2026: Major third round, loss of form, out of top 500

 Niemeier reached the semifinals at the WTA 125 Emilia-Romagna Open, defeating sixth seed María Lourdes Carlé, Ankita Raina and Zeynep Sönmez, before losing to fourth seed and eventual champion Anna Karolína Schmiedlová.

-She qualified for the main draw at the French Open, but lost in the first round to Wang Xinyu in three sets.
+She qualified for the main draw at the French Open, but lost in the first round to Wang Xinyu, in three sets.

 Entering as a lucky loser at the Bad Homburg Open, she upset top seed Maria Sakkari for her third top 10 win on grass courts.
 Niemeier lost in the second round to Paula Badosa in three sets.

 At Wimbledon, she reached the second round with a win over Viktorija Golubic.
 She then lost to 21st seed Elina Svitolina.

 Niemeier made the third round at the US Open for the second time, defeating 32nd Dayana Yastremska and Moyuka Uchijima.
-She lost to Qinwen Zheng in straight sets.
+She lost to Zheng Qinwen, in straight sets.

 Performance timelines

 Only main-draw results in WTA Tour (incl.
 Grand Slams), Billie Jean King Cup, United Cup and Olympic Games are included in win–loss records.